Whenever I hear the phrase “banned books,” I think of Harry Potter.

 According to the CBLDF’s website, censorship of comic books can be traced back to the 1940s, when panels were often viewed as a corrupting influence on young people and were burned even as American GIs returned from a war where they witnessed similar behavior by the Nazis.

 In the 1950s, the Senate Judiciary Committee investigated comics’ supposed contribution to juvenile delinquency, which led to the infamous era of self-censoring via the Comics Code Authority.
 Since then, there have been waves of criminal cases involving comic store clerks and retailers.
 Most recently, manga has become the increasing target of legal controversy.

-Just last week, the CBLDF provided support to a library in Maine, which was targeted, ironically, because of its Banned Books Week display.
-The display “contained LGBTQ content, which local pastors claimed was detrimental to children and promoted a political agenda,” Brownstein said.
+Just last week, the CBLDF provided support to a library in Maine, which was targeted, ironically, because of its Banned Books Week display, which contained LGBTQ content.

 Elementary school librarian Fawn Kemble recently found herself in need of support from the CBLDF after a colleague voiced concerns about the content of “The Dragonslayer,” the fourth volume of the graphic novel series “Bone.”

 “It’s a comic book series by Jeff Smith, an adventure tale that is excellent as a bridge book for students who need low-mid level books of high interest,” Kemble said.